jgm/pandoc-citeproc/README.md

 `$HOME/.csl` directory (or `C:\Users\USERNAME\AppData\Roaming\csl` in Windows
 7).

+`locale`:  Locale to use in place of the style's default locale.

 `citation-abbreviations`:  Path to a CSL abbreviations JSON file.
 The format is described [here](http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release).
 Here is a short example: